Fan service: Types

-Types

-Long shots of robots in mecha shows, sexual elements, violent episode-long fight scenes and emphasis on shipping can all be considered fan service as they are specifically aimed at pleasing the fans of any given show.
-Christian McCrea feels that Gainax is particularly good at addressing otaku through fan service by adding many "meta-references" and by showing "violence and hyperphysical activity".
-Baseball teams provide events that are described in Japan as fan service, such as dance shows, singing the team song or a performance by the team mascot.
+Anime and manga

+Keith Russell defines fan service as "the random and gratuitous display of a series of anticipated gestures common in Manga and Anime.
 The typical, but not only, variety of fan service in anime or manga is racy, sexual or erotic content, which may or may not include nudity or fetish content (for example, maid costumes).
 Fan service is especially common in shonen manga (aimed at boys).
 In shounen manga, pin-up girl style images are common "in varying states of undress", often using an "accidental exposure" excuse to show a favourite female character or an upskirt "glimpse of a character's panties".
-Series aimed at an older audience include more explicit fan service.
-Jiggling breasts, known as the "Gainax bounce", are an example of fan service, originating from the opening scene of Daicon IV.
+Jiggling breasts, known as the "Gainax bounce", are an example of fan service.
 The "bounce" was taken up by other animators, including the creators of the hentai series Cream Lemon.
 Shower scenes are very common in movies and in anime of the 1980s and 1990s, whereas many more recent TV series use trips to onsen (Japanese hot springs) or trips to tropical locales (or in some cases a swimming pool) in order to showcase the characters in bathing suits.
 Series aimed at males can also include fan service for women, as an attempt to court a wider audience.